srozemuller/rozemuller_blog/content/blog/2022-12-04-add-mirosoft-store-app-into-intune-automated/index.md

 ## Deploy Windows Store application in Intune automated with icon
 We have all the needed details to create a valid request.
 In the request below I deploy the application in Intune first.
 As you can see there is a new type available called ```#microsoft.graph.winGetApp```.
-Using this type gives us options to provide Microsoft Store application details in the deployment.
+Using this type gives options to provide Microsoft Store application details in the deployment.

+To authenticate please check this part of my other blog: https://www.rozemuller.com/intune-filters-explained-and-create-automated/#authentication

+Give your app the correct permissions: *```DeviceManagementApps.ReadWrite.All```*

 The body isn't very hard.
 The only thing I noticed is the ```installExperience```.